 While many can benefit from working with San Cypriano in many ways there are some things that you should be aware of.
 San Cypriano is very much a Saint of those who walk the boundaries between traditions and “tends to draw those people who straddle the boundaries between the infernal arts and the celestial.”
 As ConjureMan Ali puts it.

 There are many things that San Cypriano can do to help you in your work.
-One of the most common is to help you develop a stronger connection with the traditions of your ancestors.
+One of the most common is to help you develop a stronger connection with the traditions of your ancestors, as stated above.
 At his Blog ConjureMan Ali outlines a ritual to help accomplish this.

 Another area that San Cypriano can assist with is the ability to scry and contact spirits.
 In another post on his Blog, Conjure Man Ali details how you can ask for San Cypriano’s help in scrying .